 The researchers carefully documented, assembled, examined, and comprehended the information obtained from their study results, ensuring alignment with the study’s objectives and aims.
 To effectively analyze the data, they consulted designated statisticians to assist in tabulating and interpreting the findings.

-Statistical Treatment Of Data
+6.5 Statistical Treatment of Data

 The statistical methods listed below were utilized to analyze the data and assess the hypothesis at a significance level of alpha 0.05.